That calculated dollar amount results from a 32.3% increase from $10.4 billion five years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Papua New Guinea has positive net exports in the international trade of petroleum gases and, to a lesser extent, crude oil.
+Historically, Papua New Guinea earns positive net exports in the international trade of petroleum gases and, to a lesser extent, crude oil.
 In turn, these cashflows indicate Papua New Guinea’s strong competitive advantages under the category named mineral fuels including oil.

 Products Causing Papua New Guinea’s Worst Trade Deficits